-Responsibilities that are part of these functions include:
+The FEP must:

-- 1. Determining eligibility for W-2 and JALs, including verifying information necessary to process the W-2 application, scanning verification timely into ECF, ensuring that all data is entered into CWW, CARES, and WWP accurately and timely, and ensuring that correct payments are issued in a timely manner. - 2.
-Providing information on basic money management, personal work habits, and life skills needed to succeed in the working world. - 3.
-Completing an informal assessment (see 5.2.1), assessing for both strengths and barriers, including reviewing and updating information gathered by the RS using the WWP Informal Assessment Driver Flow. - 4.
-Using the WWP Informal Assessment information, educational needs assessment, career assessment, and other information provided by the participant to determine whether a formal assessment by a qualified assessing agency is needed.
-(See 5.5.2) Considering barriers to employment in determining the level of employability, making placement decisions, and referrals to other services.
-Providing accommodations and modifications as needed to support full engagement in work activities or employment.
-(See 1.3.1)
+- 1. Determine eligibility for W-2 and JALs, including: - a.
+Verifying information necessary to process the W-2 application; - Scanning verification timely into ECF; - Ensuring that all data is entered into CWW, CARES, and WWP accurately and timely; and - d.
+Ensuring that correct payments are issued in a timely manner.

-- 5. Assigning reasonable job search activities prior to and after the determination of W-2 eligibility. - 6.
-Determining placement in a W-2 employment position and the need for an Emergency Payment.
-(See 19.1) - 7.
-Working with participants to develop a W-2 EP based on participants' goals and assessment results, including an educational needs assessment, and career assessment.
-Designing a plan to move the participant to unsubsidized employment as quickly as possible and within the time limits of the W-2 program.
+- 2. Provide information on financial literacy, life skills, and workplace bests practices. - 3.
+Complete an informal assessment (See 5.2.1), assessing for both strengths and barriers, including reviewing and updating information gathered by the RS using the WWP Informal Assessment Driver Flow. - 4.
+Determine whether a Formal Assessment by a qualified assessing agency is needed using the: - a.
+WWP Informal Assessment information; - b.
+Educational Needs Assessment, - c.
+Career Assessment, and - d.
+Any other information provided by the participant.
+(See 5.5.2) - 5.
+Consider barriers to employment in determining the level of employability, making placement decisions, and referrals to other services.
+Provide accommodations and modifications as needed to support full engagement in work activities or employment.
+(See 1.3.1) - 6.
+Assign reasonable job search activities prior to, or after, the determination of W-2 eligibility. - 7.
+Determine placement in a W-2 employment position and the need for an Emergency Payment.
+(See 19.1) - 8.
+Work with the participants to develop a W-2 EP based on their goals and assessment results, including an educational needs assessment, and career assessment. - 9.
+Design a plan to move the participant to unsubsidized employment as quickly as possible and within the time limits of the W-2 program.
 Documenting requirements for assigned W-2 activities and incorporating Learnfare activity requirements as necessary.
-(See Chapter 6) - 8.
-Ensuring that applicants and participants have the necessary supportive services, accommodations, auxiliary aids, and communication assistance required to participate to the fullest extent possible upon program entry. - 9.
-Assessing participants' progress in their assigned activities and determining whether participants are developing the hard and soft skills they need to obtain and retain unsubsidized employment as quickly as possible after application.
-Working with the participants to update the EP as needed based on the assessment progress and number of months of eligibility remaining. - 10.
-Identifying nonparticipation, determining good cause, and recording participation, good cause, and make-up hours in WWP.. - 11.
-Interpreting and explaining policies governing eligibility, including explaining the responsibilities and requirements outlined in the PA and securing the applicant's signature on the PA prior to beginning a W-2 Employment Position.
-These policies include, but are not limited to: a) explaining that failure to cooperate during the application phase may result in ineligibility; b) providing information on the Fact Finding Process; c) emphasizing that W-2 is a time-limited program (see 2.10); and d) explaining the W-2 agency's discrimination complaint process (see 1.4.6). - 12.
-Referring applicants who supply questionable information for front-end verification.
-(See 13.2.3)
+(See Chapter 6) - Ensure applicants and participants have the necessary supportive services, accommodations, service aids, and communication assistance required to participate to the fullest extent possible upon program entry.
+(See Appendix-Reasonable Accommodations) - 11.
+Assess participants' progress in their assigned activities and determine whether they have the hard and soft skills necessary to obtain and retain unsubsidized employment as quickly as possible after application.

+- 12. Work with the participants to update the EP as needed based on the assessment progress and remaining months of eligibility. - 13.
+Identify nonparticipation; determine good cause; and record participation, good cause, and make-up hours in WWP. - 14.
+Explain policies governing eligibility, including the responsibilities and requirements outlined in the PA.
+Secure the applicant's signature on the PA prior to beginning a W-2 Employment Position.
+These policies include, but are not limited to: - a.
+Explaining that failure to cooperate during the application phase may result in ineligibility; - b.
+Providing information on the Fact Finding Process; - c.
+Emphasizing that W-2 is a time-limited program (See 2.10); and - d.
+Explaining the W-2 agency's discrimination complaint process (See 1.4.6). - 15.
+Refer applicants who supply questionable information for front-end verification.
+(See 13.2.3) - 16.
+Refer participants suspected of fraudulent activity for fraud investigation.
+(See 13.3.2) - 17.
+When necessary, refer individuals to other community services such as: - a.
+Food pantries; - b.
+Domestic abuse services: - c.
+Homeless shelters; - d.
+Literacy councils; - e.
+Child welfare agencies; - f.
+DVR; and - g.
+AODA / mental health services. - 18.
+Assure that final eligibility information for W-2 is transmitted to the child support agency, and that participants cooperate with their child support